-- 424 allows the use of much more realistic modelling tools, which users of climate - information can relate to.
-In this way, the storyline approach addresses the - 426 needed re-framing of the climate risk problem whilst representing the - 427 epistemic uncertainties in a traceable manner. - 428 That there is relevant information concerning climate risk contained even in - single historical events is illustrated by Figure 3, which shows a small region - 430 in central France during one day in August 2000 and another day in August - 431 2003 during the severe heat wave that affected Europe that summer [45]. - From a statistical perspective, it may seem meaningless to compare two - single days because they will each be strongly influenced by synoptic - variability.
-However, the images show that the crops and grasses in the - 435 agricultural plots died out during the 2003 heat wave, and the surface - 436 temperature difference between the two days over those parts of the scene - was 20 C, vs only 11 C in the forested region.
-Since a difference of 9 C over a - distance of several hundred metres cannot be explained by synoptic - variability (which has much larger correlation scales), this clearly shows the - impact of land cover on the climate risk from heat waves.
-(Moreover, the - average temperature difference in the agricultural plots rises to 24 C if the - hedgerows are excluded, and the temperature difference in fields that were - bare in both 2000 and 2003 is 11 C.) Whilst it may not be possible to predict - 444 the future statistics of heat waves in this region, it is possible to make - informative statements about how those heat waves would be affected by - land cover and thus inform adaptation strategies. - The tension between global and local descriptions (in time or space) is not - 448 unique to climate science, of course.
-It arises in any scientific context where - statistical power is achieved by aggregation over an inhomogeneous - 450 population, and thus blurs information.
-There is a growing move in many - 451 fields towards analysis methods that aim to consider information in context - rather than in aggregate, especially when that information is sparse (e.g. - safety in health care: [46]).
-Storyline approaches to climate risk can be seen - as part of that movement.
+August 2000 and another day in August 2003 during the severe heat wave that affected Europe that summer [45].
+From a statistical perspective, it may seem meaningless to compare two single days because they will each be strongly influenced by synoptic variability.
+However, the images show that the crops and grasses in the agricultural plots died out during the 2003 heat wave, and the surface temperature difference between the 2 days over those parts of the scene was 20°C, versus only 11°C in the forested region.
+Since a difference of 9°C over a distance of several hundred metres cannot be explained by synoptic variability (which has much larger correlation scales), this clearly shows the impact of land cover on the climate risk from heat waves.
+(Moreover, the average temperature difference in fields that were bare in both 2000 and 2003 is 11°C.) While it may not be possible to predict the future statistics of heat waves in this region, it is possible to make informative statements about how those heat waves would be affected by land cover and thus inform adaptation strategies.

+The tension between global and local descriptions (in time or space) is not unique to climate science, of course.
+It arises in any scientific context where statistical power is achieved by aggregation over an inhomogeneous population, and thus blurs information.
+There is a growing move in many fields towards analysis methods that aim to consider information in context rather than in aggregate, especially when that information is sparse (e.g. safety in healthcare [46]).
+Storyline approaches to climate risk can be seen as part of that movement.